Quality Literature for Church, School, & Community

 langburn

-Specialties include - music for volunteer and professional church choirs, collegiate chorales, women's ensembles, the Middle and High School chorus, community singing groups , and treble voices.
+Specialties: music for church choirs, collegiate chorales, women's ensembles, Middle & High School choruses, and community groups.

 "Thoburn has composed anthems for a variety of voice parts published by several different companies.
 You should carefully consider anything you see with his name on it."
 Dr. Robert P. Anderson in Worship Arts.